MatthewMeade/CaffeineTracker/prompt_plan.md

 **Instructions for the AI Coder:**
 Your task is to implement the `users` table schema.
-1. Using raw SQL or a migration tool (if you choose to set one up, e.g., `node-pg-migrate`), create a migration script for the `users` table.
+1. Using  prisma migrate create a migration for the `users` table.
     * `id` UUID PRIMARY KEY DEFAULT `gen_random_uuid()`
     * `email` VARCHAR(255) UNIQUE NOT NULL
     * `created_at` TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP